-Risks Relating to Joint Venture
+Joint Venture

 The Company owns a 50% equity interest in Pure Sunfarms, which is accounted for as a joint venture.
 Although the Company has certain rights pursuant to the shareholders' agreement governing Pure Sunfarms, the Company does not directly control the management of Pure Sunfarms and it is intended that Pure Sunfarms will have its own management.
 Success of Pure Sunfarms will depend, in part, on the expertise of such management.
-The business of Pure Sunfarms is itself subject to the operational and business risks inherent in the large scale production of medical marijuana and to that extent, the business of Pure Sunfarms will be subject to many of the same business risks applicable to the Company and which are set out elsewhere in this MD&A. In particular, the production and sale of medical marijuana at Pure Sunfarm's facilities in Delta, British Columbia is subject to obtaining all necessary permits and licenses, including a production license under the ACMPR.
+The business of Pure Sunfarms is itself subject to the operational and business risks inherent in the large-scale production of cannabis and to that extent, the business of Pure Sunfarms will be subject to many of the same business risks applicable to the Company and which are set out elsewhere in this MD&A. In particular, the production and sale of cannabis at Pure Sunfarms' facilities in Delta, British Columbia is subject to obtaining all necessary permits and licenses, including a production license under the ACMPR.
 There can be no assurance that the Company and Pure Sunfarms will be successful in obtaining all such permits and licenses.
-In the event that all such licenses and permits are not obtained then Pure Sunfarms will not be permitted to produce or sell medical marijuana which would have a material adverse effect on the Company's business, results of operations and financial performance.
+In the event that all such licenses and permits are not obtained then Pure Sunfarms will not be permitted to produce or sell cannabis which would have a material adverse effect on the Company's business, financial performance and financial performance.

-Pursuant to the shareholders' agreement governing Pure Sunfarms the Company has advanced \$10 million into an escrow account and has agreed to advance an additional \$8 million in tranches to Pure Sunfarms in respect of the Company's equity ownership in Pure Sunfarms.
-Failure to advance such sums when and as due may constitute a default under the shareholders' agreement and could result in the Company losing some or all of its interest in Pure Sunfarms.
-Pure Sunfarms may require additional capital subsequent to such \$18 million.
+Pure Sunfarms may require additional capital subsequent to the initial \$20 million cash contributed by the Company pursuant to the shareholders' agreement governing the joint venture.
 To the extent Pure Sunfarms is unable to internally fund its operating requirements or expansion plans it may make additional capital calls on its shareholders.
 Failure by the Company to meet such a capital call would not constitute a default under the shareholders' agreement but in the event that its joint venture partner, Village Farms, elects to make its capital contributions the Company's interest in Pure Sunfarms may, in certain circumstances, be diluted.
-If the Company elects to fund a capital call but Village Farms fails to do so then the Company may need to advance additional capital in order to meet Pure Sunfarms' needs.
+If the Company elects to fund a capital call but Village Farms fails to do so, then the Company may need to advance additional capital in order to meet Pure Sunfarms' needs.
 There can be no assurance that the Company or Village Farms will have the necessary capital resources to meet a capital call when and if made by Pure Sunfarms.
 In the event that Pure Sunfarms cannot raise the necessary funds from its shareholders it may need to raise additional funds through debt or equity financings that may be dilutive to the Company's interest in Pure Sunfarms.
 If Pure Sunfarms cannot obtain adequate capital to the extent required on favorable terms or at all, it may be required to scale back or halt entirely its operating or expansion plans and its business, financial condition and results of operations could be adversely affected.
-Disputes may arise between the Company and its joint venture partner, Village Farms, that may adversely affect the success of Pure Sunfarms and which would have a material adverse effect on the Company's business, results of operations and financial performance.
+Disputes may arise between the Company and its joint venture partner, Village Farms, that may adversely affect the success of Pure Sunfarms and which would have a material adverse effect on the Company's business, financial performance and financial performance.
 Failure by the Company to otherwise comply with its obligations under the shareholders' agreement may result in the Company being in default under the shareholders' agreement and could result in the Company losing some or all of its interest in Pure Sunfarms.